HendrikZA/exercise1/README.md

 1. Get the services stable.
 Right now, they have some issues.

-2. Expose the `web` application and open it in your browser so you can use it to generate some traffic.
+2. Figure out how to access the `web` application in your browser so you can use it to generate some traffic.

 3. Create one or more dashboards monitoring the services.
 You may use Google's built in tools, or third party tooling if you prefer.